 Some accounts offer a range of extra benefits.
 You normally have to pay a monthly fee for these (see current accounts with extra benefits for more information).

 The unique identifier given to all bank accounts.
-This is typically a series of number with around eight characters.
+This is typically a series of number with around eight or nine characters.

 Standing for Annual Equivalent Rate, this is a method by which you can compare the amount of interest you will earn between different bank accounts if you intend to keep your money in the account for a full year.
 For example, a bank account with an AER of 5% will pay more in interest than one with an AER of 3%.
 Bear in mind that not all pay in-credit interest, though you can find a selection of high interest current accounts here.

 Originally standing for Bankers’ Automated Clearing Services, BACS is one of the methods by which money can be transferred electronically between accounts and banks.
 This method includes Direct Debit (taking money from your account) and Direct Credit (adding funds to your account).
 BACS payments generally take longer to process than the newer, Faster Payments option.

 These are fees that banks and building societies make on your account for certain transactions or circumstances.
 For example, business bank account owners will be used to paying a monthly fee for their current accounts, while personal account owners may be more familiar with overdraft fees.
 Banks, building societies and other financial institutions should always provide you with clear information on what charges may be levied against your account.

 Also known as a ‘bank card’, this is specifically used for withdrawing cash from an ATM (Automated Teller Machine – otherwise known as a ‘cash point’).
 Cash cards cannot be used to make cashless or contactless payments.